-1. Where should I install the wind sensor?
+1. Where should I install the weather station?

-The wind sensor should be installed on top of a pole, tower or surfmast and away from the pole by at least six times the pole/towers diameter.
+The weather station should be installed on top of a stable pole, tower or surfmast.
 In order to get good readings from the wind sensor, avoid setting up the sensor near obstacles that create turbulence such as near trees or buildings.

 If you consider the top of a pointed roof, be aware that the wind is deflected off it.
-Therefore the sensor should be attached to a pole that extends at least 2 meters above the roof top with guy cables.
+Therefore the sensor should be attached to a pole that extends at least 2 meters above the roof top with guy cables/wires for stablility.

-3. What is a self sustaining unit like the iWeathar Grande?
+2. What is a self sustaining unit like the iWeathar Tornado?

-4. Can I retrieve live information from the iWeathar Grande using my mobile phone?
+3. Can I retrieve live information from the iWeathar Tornado using my mobile phone?

 Yes, your weather station information can be accessed through your mobile phone using WAP.
 A username and password will be supplied to you on sign-up.
 It is also possible to access your information via a premium SMS facility.

-5. Where is all the weather information stored for the iWeathar Grande system?
+4. Where is all the weather information stored for the iWeathar Tornado system?

-Every 10 minutes the iWeathar Grande will connect and save the data on our iWeathar server.
+Every 10 minutes the iWeathar Tornado will connect and save the data on our iWeathar server permanently.

 Only if you give them permission to do so via the stations control panel.
 This option is configurable once you login to the iWeathar webpage using your login and password.

-7. Can I rather connect my iWeathar Grande unit to my personal web servers?
+6. Can I rather connect my iWeathar Tornado unit to my personal web servers?

-The monthly cost is for data retention, support, free module upgrades, online analytical software useage, administration fees and system management sms's.
+The monthly cost is for data retention, SIM card recharge, support, online analytical software useage, administration fees and system management sms's and alerts.

 Yes, iWeathar is able to offer customization and development at a hourly rate or quoted project fee.
 Please contact us directly for a formal quote.